A touch of Old Dutch | Travel

 How do you celebrate someone’s 70th birthday?
 Since fitting seventy candles on a cake wasn’t an option, I decided to take my wife to San Francisco for a big night in the city.

-Editor’s note: This is the second installment of a series about England, Germany and the Netherlands.
+Note: This is the first in a multi-part travel series covering parts of England, Germany and the Netherlands.

 How to survive traveling with others